mascam97/laravel-api-quotes/README.md

 **2022**: Project to apply some experience as define business logic, apply best practices, integrate packages and try out tools.

-**2023**: Main portfolio to apply some advance functionalities and practices.
+**2023**: Main portfolio to apply some advanced functionalities and practices.

 ### Achievements 2021 :star2: